 WP EasyCart that costs from $50 to $150 (one-time fee) is the plugin with 4K+ installs.
 What is interesting, the reviewers give either 5 starts or just 1 (the average score equals to 4.2).
 And you know what, while the word “moderate” perfectly describes their pricing scheme, this definition is not about the users of WP EasyCart – it’s hard to find 2-3-4 stars ratings, the users are either in the 7th heaven or pretty upset – mainly by the fact that it’s not free, though, so it looks like the extension is very very decent.

 - Plans: Lite — $50; Standard — $80; Premium — $150 (one-time fee)

 - Stripe.com, PayPal, Authorize.net, First Data and 26 more payment gateways included

 - UPS, USPS, FedEx, DHL, Canada Post, Australia Post for real-time shipping rates

 - Premium support $100/yr.
 Access to all extensions and 3rd party eCommerce themes as a bonus.

 WordPress Simple Paypal Shopping Cart

 WordPress Simple Paypal Shopping Cart is a free eCommerce plugin with the title that speaks for itself.
-It enables you to add an ‘Add to Cart’ button for your product on any WordPress post or page, turning your WP blog into an eCommerce website.
+It enables you to add an ‘Add to Cart’ button for your product on any WordPress post or page, turning your WordPress website into an eCommerce website, just like any shopping cart software does.
 Additionally, it allows you to display the shopping cart on any post, or page, or sidebar.